swiftly-solution/documentation/src/docs/scripting/events/gameevents/onserverspawn.md

 ---

 # OnServerSpawn
-This event is triggered when send once a server starts
+This event is triggered when server_spawn is triggered.
 ::: tabs
 @tab Lua
 ```lua